avabellaw/bright-times/readme.md

 * Homepage
 * Events page
 * Profile page
+* Create or choose venue page
+* Create event page

-Under the header, there will be hierarchical navigation.
+Under the header, there will be hierarchical navigation for events and management.

 #### Data model